Drone photography: Carlos Fernandes, 2022

 The specific objectives of this Chair are to:

-- Provide undergraduate and postgraduate education and training in areas such as management, evaluation, planning, conservation, and sustainable design related to architectural heritage, cities, and landscapes, as well as in related topics.
-In addition, the Chair aims to empower students, cultural heritage managers, municipal technicians, and communities by offering participatory, inclusive, and innovative models of education and training;
+• To provide graduate and postgraduate education and training in the fields of management, assessment, planning, conservation, and sustainable design within architectural heritage, cities, and landscapes, as well as related areas.
+It also aims to build capacity among students, cultural heritage managers, municipal technicians, and communities by promoting participatory, inclusive, and innovative educational models;

-- Develop interdisciplinary research on the themes of the UNESCO Chair in collaboration with partners and widely disseminate the outcomes of such research;
+• To develop interdisciplinary research on themes related to the UNESCO Chair in collaboration with partners and to disseminate research outcomes widely;

-- Encourage informed debates, promote best practices, and share knowledge through conferences and publications, with the goal of turning results into action plans and conservation practices for World Heritage;
+• To foster informed debate, promote best practices, and disseminate shared knowledge through conferences and publications, thereby translating results into action guidelines and conservation practices in World Heritage contexts;

-- Actively cooperate with UNESCO and other UNESCO Chairs in relevant programs and activities.
+• To actively cooperate with UNESCO and other UNESCO Chairs in relevant programmes and activities.

 Contacts